ckurdziel/ckurdziel.github.com/iceland.md

 ### Between Vik & Hofn

  - Fjadrargljufur Canyon: short hike and really scenic canyon.
 About a 20 minute detour off highway 1 on the way to Skaftafell from Vik.
+Hike is only an hour or two.

  - Skaftafell National Park (and Islands)